Announcements and News

 - a way of being church for families involving fun

 - values are about being Christ-centred, for all ages, based on creativity, hospitality and celebration

-Join us for a Messy Church event in Upper Limeuil (Sainte Catherine's church) on Saturday December 10th, time to be confirmed soon.
+Join us for a Messy Church event in Upper Limeuil (Sainte Catherine's church).
 Watch this space for more details.
 Tell your friends!

 Youth Ministry with Pokemon Go Gamers!